 - Opt to take a once in a lifetime journey into Milford Sound, Doubtful Sound, or possible a helicopter ride over the rugged mountains of Fiordland

 We depart Christchurch for the drive south through the Canterbury Plains, stopping off to explore the small town of Geraldine on the way.
 At Oamaru visit the numerous artisan workshops in the magnificent Victorian Precinct, or perhaps the Steampunk Museum before checking into our accommodation.
 In the early evening opt to head to the harbour to see the Blue Penguins emerge from the ocean at the Oamaru Blue Penguin Colony.

 Day 2 Oamaru – Dunedin

 This morning we visit Moeraki, a lovely little fishing village in a secluded bay near a NZ Fur Seal colony.
 After spending some time here we head south to the Orokonui Ecosantuary.
 Here they have installed predator-proof fencing to protect a number of rare native bird species.
-Take a guided tour to see some of these birds and other native flora and fauna.
+Opt to take a walk through the enclosure to see some of these birds and other native flora and fauna.
 From here we head to the Otago Peninsula via the quirky town of Port Chalmers to Portobello.
 Enjoy a seaside lunch before heading into Dunedin City for some time exploring the galleries and museums of this city seeped in Scottish and Maori heritage.